Overview

 Installing and operating a soil vapor extraction system (SVE system) to remove VOCs in soil gas.

-Installing and operating sub-slab depressurization systems (SSD systems) at properties where indoor air remains impacted by VOCs due to vapor intrusion,
+Installing and operating sub-slab depressurization systems (SSD systems) at properties where indoor air remains impacted by VOCs due to vapor intrusion.

 Treatment of impacted groundwater with organic compounds, such as sugars and vegetable oil, that accelerates the breakdown of contaminants.